 Of course, he never said Gaunt wouldn't be arrested for pulling that stunt...

-In Lois McMaster Bujold's Vorkosigan novels, the backstory includes a massacre of prisoners who had surrendered on Aral Vorkosigan's personal word of honor.
-Vorkosigan strangledbarehandedly broke the neck of the man responsible for the deaths as soon as he heard of it.
+The backstory includes a massacre of prisoners who had surrendered on Aral Vorkosigan's personal word of honor.
+Vorkosigan barehandedly broke the neck of the man responsible for the deaths as soon as he heard of it.
 Various other Vor give their words throughout the books.

 This is then subverted later on in Shards of Honor when Aral stretches the truth a bit, and obtains privacy to discuss various sensitive subjects with Cordelia by giving his word as a Vorkosigan that they would only discuss his past proposal of marriage.
 Cordelia remarks on the fact that there had been a time when he would never have given his word falsely.